Currents, Systoles, and Compactifications of Character Varieties: Straight pseudo-distance, length shortening and systole

 \item If $\mathring\Sigma$ is the thrice punctured sphere and the carrier of $\mu$ is not included in $\partial \Sigma$, \bqn \Syst(\mu) > 0. \eqn \end{enumerate} \end{Corollary}

 \begin{proof} (1) This statement follows from Proposition~\ref{prop4.6}(1) and Lemma~\ref{lem4.7}.

 (2) Since the carrier of $\mu$ is not contained in the boundary of $\Sigma$, there is a geodesic $g \subset \mathring\Sigma$ in the carrier of $\mu$.
-But $g$ intersects then transversally at least one closed geodesic of self-intersection $1$.
+But $g$ intersects then transversally at least one closed geodesic with one self-intersection.
 The claim follows then from Proposition~\ref{prop4.6}(2). \end{proof}

 We now indicate the main steps in the proof of Proposition~\ref{prop4.6}.
 It relies on a ``Length-Shortening-Under-Surgery'' property and standard arguments from surface topology.
-In the sequel we will use the notation $i(c,c')$ for arbitrary loops $c,c'$ as the minimum intersection number of loops in the free homotopy classes represented by $c$ and $c'$.
+In the sequel we will use the notation $i(c,c')$ for distinct loops $c,c'$ as the minimum intersection number of loops in the free homotopy classes represented by $c$ and $c'$. {Instead we will denote by $i(c,c)$ the number of self-intersections of $c$.}